KarthikL1729/UG1-Term-3/SP2021/notes.md

   From these, we can derive,
   - If $x(t)$ is real,
   $x(t) = x^*(t) \implies X(\omega) = X^*(-\omega)$ from first and third points.
-  This is called conjuate symmetry.
+  This is called conjugate symmetry.

   - If $x(t)$ is even,
   $x(t) = x(-t) \implies X(\omega) = X(-\omega)$ from first and second points.